 Financial markets around the world were in turmoil in 2011 - and currency speculators and investors were buying Swiss francs on a massive scale.
 That drove up SFr's exchange value sharply.

 The Swiss watch-making industry is among the export-oriented industries worried by the recent jump in the value of the Swiss franc

-, because an over-valued currency makes imports cheaper and exports dearer.
+That's damaging to Swiss businesses, because an over-valued currency makes imports cheaper and exports dearer.
 Switzerland is a strong exporting nation - in 2011, goods and services adding up to 65.8 percent of Swiss GDP were exported.
 A too-strong SFr is a serious problem for the country's economy.